 Port Orchard Natural Medicine has helped thousands of people in the Greater Seattle region find restored health through hormone replacement therapy.

-We use bioidentical hormones which are a more natural and safer substitute to traditional prescription synthetic hormones.
+We use bioidentical hormones which are a more natural and safer substitute for traditional prescription synthetic hormones.

 Pellet therapy is the perfect hormone solution for everyone from the on-the-go Seattle executive to the retiree who is just trying to get better sleep at night.